Mutez Ahmed

 As Agricultural Technician and Gardener I support the experiments of the master's-theses and doctoral-theses in practical terms, especially in the experimental areas, namely field, climate-chamber or glass-house studies, with my professional expertise from training and experiences in agriculture or horticulture.
 It is my concern and interest to make new exciting discoveries, to contribute creatively in a variety of ways and knowledge from scientific experiments as well as to work together with individual scientists to develop results for the chair.

+M.Sc.
 Andrew Pallete

+M.Sc.
 Hamza Javaid